sr4001/simplemindedrobot/content/blog/rolling-out-the-ai-anthropologist/index.md

 Throughout this rollout, ethical safeguards remain paramount:

-- **Anonymization of data** ensures that individuals are not identified in reports.
+- **Anonymizing data** ensures that individuals are not identified in reports.
 - **Opt-in participation** lets teams or individuals volunteer to be part of the analysis, which increases buy-in and reduces concerns around forced participation.

 ---